JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 ## Using PersistentStateComponent

 The [`com.intellij.openapi.components.PersistentStateComponent`](upsource:///platform/projectModel-api/src/com/intellij/openapi/components/PersistentStateComponent.java) interface gives you the most flexibility for defining the values to be persisted, their format and storage location.

+To use it:
-To use it, you should mark a service or a component as implementing the `PersistentStateComponent` interface, define the state class, and specify the storage location using the `@com.intellij.openapi.components.State` annotation.
+- mark a [service](plugin_structure/plugin_services.md) or a [component](plugin_structure/plugin_components.md) as implementing the `PersistentStateComponent` interface
+- define the state class
+- specify the storage location using `@com.intellij.openapi.components.State`

 Note that instances of extensions cannot persist their state by implementing `PersistentStateComponent`.
 If your extension needs to have a persistent state, you need to define a separate service responsible for managing that state.